Top 11 3D Laser Scanners for Scan to BIM

 Scan Rate: 2 million points/second

 The Artec Ray II is a terrestrial 3D laser scanner with a range of up to 130 meters and an accuracy of less than 1.9 mm at a distance of 10 meters.
-It generates a dense and detailed point cloud in just 1.7 minutes and is equipped with three internal cameras offering a resolution of 36 megapixels.
+It generates a dense, detailed point cloud in just 1.7 minutes and features three internal cameras with a combined resolution of 36 megapixels.
 Thanks to its built-in rechargeable batteries, which provide up to four hours of operation, the Ray II is ideal for use both indoors and outdoors.

 In addition to its high performance, the Artec Ray II supports the combination of its scans with those of handheld scanners such as the ARTEC Eva, Spider or Leo, making it easier to capture smaller or hard-to-reach areas.
 Data processing takes place in the powerful ARTEC Studio software, where users can edit the results directly and export them for applications such as reverse engineering in programs like Geomagic Design X, SolidWorks or ReCap.